zhuyingqin/Agent-Writing/README.md

 cp .env.example .env
 ```

-Set whatever APIs needed for your model and search tools, for example:
+Set whatever APIs needed for your model and search tools.

+Here are examples for several of the model and tool integrations available:
 ```bash
 export TAVILY_API_KEY=<your_tavily_api_key>
 export ANTHROPIC_API_KEY=<your_anthropic_api_key>